-Civic Committee of Women's Club Active-All Residents Urged to Co-operate
+Committee of Women's Club Active-All Residents Urged to Co-operate

-The "Adopt an Orphan Vacant Lot" campaign which has been fostered by the civic committee of the Women's Club has resulted in some interesting developments.
-At the annual meeting of the committee, held March 30 at the home of the chairman, Mrs. Virgil W. Miller, the prize offered for the best kept zone was awarded to Mrs. E. R. Pierce of Seminole Avenue, who was in charge of the Club House zone, bounded by Colonial Avenue and Harvest Street.
-Mrs. Pierce and her lieutenants had not only made that district the cleanest, but had raised month of the district the cleanest, but had raised month of the district the cleanest, but had raised month of the district the cleanest, but had raised month of the district the cleanest, but had raised month of the district the cleanest, but had raised month of the district the cleanest, but had raised month of the district the cleanest but had raised months. for additional shrubbery to increase its beauty.
-Each of the ten zone captains reported on their work and later voted the prize to Mrs. Pierce.
+The "Adopt an Orphan Vacant Lot" campaign which been fostered by the civic committee of the Women's b has resulted in some interesting developments.
+At annual meeting of the committee, held March 30 at home of the chairman, Mrs. Virgil W. Miller, the coffered for the best kept zone was awarded to Mrs R Pierce of Seminole Avenue, who was in charge of the House zone, bounded by Colonial Avenue and Harv-Street.
+Mrs. Pierce and her lieutenants had not made that district the cleanest, but had raised money er additional shrubbery to increase its beauty.
+Each of the ten zone captains reported on their work and later of work accomplished.

 Honorable mention goes to Olivia zone.
-R. Dawson Hall, captain of that zone, sent a report showing a great mediately, and will enable residents to reach either booth by telephone on the same call.
+R. Dawson Hall, captain of that zone, sent a report showing a great